-Management/Monitoring Agreement
+Management/ Monitoring Agreement

-As described in Note 19 to the Company's audited consolidated financial statements for the seven months ended September 30, 2004, the Company and its direct and indirect parents entered into a management monitoring agreement (the "Management Agreement") with the Investor Group in connection with the Acquisition.
+As described in Note 21 to the Company's audited consolidated financial statements for the seven months ended September 30, 2004, the Company entered into a management monitoring agreement (the "Management Agreement") with the Investor Group in connection with the Acquisition.

-Under the Management Agreement, the Company or its direct and indirect parents are required to pay the Investor Group an aggregate annual fee of \$10 million per year (the "Periodic Fees") in consideration for ongoing consulting and management advisory services.
-In addition, in the case of future services provided in connection with any future acquisition, disposition, or financing transactions involving the Company or its direct and indirect parents, the Management Agreement requires the Company or its parents to pay the Investor Group an aggregate fee of one percent of the gross transaction value of each such transaction ("Subsequent Fees").
-The Management Agreement also requires the Company or its direct and indirect parents to pay the reasonable expenses of the Investor Group in connection with, and indemnify them for liabilities arising from, the Management Agreement, the Acquisition and any related transactions, their equity investment in the Company or its direct and indirect parents, their operations, and the services they provide to the Company or its parents.
+Under the Management Agreement, the Company, Holdings and Acquisition Corp. were required to pay the Investor Group an aggregate annual fee of \$10 million per year (the "Periodic Fees") in consideration for ongoing consulting and management advisory services.
+In addition, in the case of future services provided in connection with any future acquisition, disposition, or financing transactions involving the Company or its subsidiaries, the Management Agreement required the Company, Holdings and Acquisition Corp. to pay the Investor Group an aggregate fee of one percent of the gross transaction value of each such transaction ("Subsequent Fees").
+The Management Agreement also requires the Company, Holdings and Acquisition corp. to pay the Investor Group in connection with, and indemnify them for liabilities arising from, the Management Agreement, the Acquisition and any related transactions, their equity investment in the Company, Holdings or Acquisition Corp., their operations, and the services they provide to the Company, Holdings and Acquisition Corp.

-The Management Agreement continues in full force and effect until December 30, 2014, provided, however, that the Investor Group may cause the agreement to terminate at any time upon agreement of the Investor Group.
-In the event of the termination of the Management Agreement, the Company or any of its direct and indirect parents shall pay each of the Investor Group (x) any unpaid portion of the Periodic Fees, any Subsequent Fees and any expenses due with respect to periods prior to the date of termination plus (y) the net present value (using a discount rate equal to the then yield on U.S. Treasury Securities of like maturity) of the Periodic Fees that would have been payable with respect to the period from the date of termination until December 30, 2014.
+The Management Agreement provided that it would continue in full force and effect until December 30, 2014, provided, however, that the Investor Group could cause the agreement to terminate at any time upon agreement of the Investor Group.
+In the event of the termination of the Management Agreement, the Company, Holdings and Acquisition Corp. were required by the terms of the agreement to pay each of the Investor Group (x) any unpaid portion of the Periodic Fees, any Subsequent Fees and any expenses due with respect to periods prior to the date of termination plus (y) the net present value (using a discount rate equal to the then yield on U.S. Treasury Securities of like maturity) of the Periodic Fees that would have been payable with respect to the period from the date of termination until December 30, 2014.

-As described further in Note 14, the Company, along with its direct and indirect parents, has terminated the Management Agreement and will pay an approximate \$73 million termination fee.
+As described further in Note 15, the Company terminated the Management Agreement and has paid the Investor Group an approximate \$73 million termination fee, which will be reflected in the Company's Statement of Operations in the third fiscal quarter of 2005.

-11. Derivative Financial Instruments
+12. Derivative Financial Instruments